Two coupled qubits interacting with a thermal bath: A comparative study of different models

 The investigation of the coherent interaction between quantum subsystems is of fundamental importance in the field of quantum information processing.
 As quantum systems are normally susceptible to their environment, quantum behaviour may be substantially affected by unwanted couplings to their surroundings.
 It is therefore of relevance to be able to describe the environmental influence as accurately as possible.
-Several methods have been developed in order to treat such non-ideal quantum systems; for instance, models \cite{mazur65,loui65} involving the coupling of a system of interest with a thermal bath (normally modelled by a large number of quantum harmonic oscillators) may account for phenomena such as loss of quantum coherence (decoherence) \cite{cald85,milb85}.
+Several methods have been developed in order to treat such non-ideal quantum systems; for instance, models \cite{mazur65,loui65} involving the coupling of a system of interest with a thermal reservoir, e.g., a large number of modes of the electromagnetic field, may account for phenomena such as the irreversible loss of quantum coherence (decoherence) \cite{cald85,milb85}.
 Besides, the concept of decoherence is of central importance to the field of quantum information \cite{shor98} as well as for the understanding of the emergence of the ``classical" world \cite{zeh70}.
 An example of practical (perturbative) approach is the one based on master equations for the reduced density operator \cite{loui65,milb85}, being largely employed to describe the dynamics of quantum systems weakly coupled to reservoirs.
-The system of interest may be constitued by a single or multiple quantum subsystems; in studies regarding the dynamics of several coupled open quantum systems (such as interacting qubits), very often the primary interaction between the subsystems of interest is not taken into account in the derivation of the corresponding master equation.
-Such models are {\it ad hoc} in the sense that the interaction of the system of interest (constituted by more than one sub-system) with its environment is modeled using a (phenomenological) theory that considers only the coupling of a single quantum sub-system with an external bath.
-Even though models of master equations which include the subsystems' interactions have appeared in the literature since the early seventies \cite{walls70,picard74,shib79}, simple {\it ad hoc} models have been routinely used in the investigation of the dynamics of quantum coupled systems in interaction with reservoirs.
-Besides, recent studies \cite{cress92,ron03,mess08,plenio10,mess11,semi14,neil14} show that phenomenological approaches may fail to give a proper evolution of the system's density operator.
-In our opinion, though, there is still a lack of works devoted to the discussion of the validity of system-reservoir interaction models describing composite quantum systems under the influence of a finite temperature bath.
+The system of interest may be constitued by a single or multiple quantum subsystems.
+We have observed that simple {\it ad hoc} models have been routinely used in the investigation of the dynamics of quantum coupled systems (such as interacting two-level systems) under the action of an environment.
+In such phenomenological models, the dissipative term of the master equation is normally derived by assuming the coupling of a thermal reservoir to a single sub-system.